ctranstrum/lintilla/README.md

 - The fancy [Prospector Dongle][prospector]
 - The more traditional [OLED Dongle][oled]

-Note that while the Lintilla keyboard uses XIAO BLE as its processor, you can use any bluetooth-capable ZMK-compatible processor on the dongle.
-If you found a dongle you like, but it uses the nice!nano processor, it should work just fine with Lintilla.
+Note that while the Lintilla keyboard uses the XIAO BLE as its processor, you can use any bluetooth-capable ZMK-compatible processor on the dongle.
+If you found a dongle you like, but it uses the nice!nano processor, for example, it should work just fine with Lintilla.

 ## Credits and inspiration